 Boy, we’ve really gotten spoiled, haven’t we?
 Time was when four wheels and working pedals were all we needed, but nowadays everyone has an opinion.
 And while these lovable losers of the road may have something special in the eyes of their owners, it’s universally accepted that looks aren’t it.
 Of course, if you happen to drive one of these magnificent beasts, good for you.
-Like the saying goes, if you can’t laugh, you can’t live.
+As the saying goes, if you can’t laugh, you can’t live.
 And if you can’t drive something other than one of these misguided masterpieces … maybe you should get a bike.

 Want a laugh?
 Take a look at the Multipla.
 Much maligned for looking like it had missed a few crucial design steps, this amphibian-based FIAT actually earns high marks from those who’ve driven it, thanks to its family-friendly practicality.
 Which is ironic, because no one has ever started a family after driving around in one of these.